kurisufriend/fuck-quest/readme.md

 * explode pastebin links into normal lewd dumps
     * marker 'this post used to be a pastebin link -- the content has been moved for your fapping pleasure.
 * replies hotlinks
+* the ENTIRE SMATTERS lewd from the s1-end-OVA is not marked as such. it's not canon either, but fuck it i need dat rabbit ass

 trivia:
 * in s02e01 vivian mentions that one of the recent DBA interns was 'valedictorian at CalTech'.
 Caltech (note the single capital letter) doesn't do valedictorians, and I don't think they do class ranks at all.